 WUDL Public Debates

-While debate tournaments provide a great environment to test ideas and build your skills, we try to provide our students the opportunity to take their skills out into the community and discuss the issues of the day.
+While debate tournaments provide a great environment to test ideas and build your skills, we try to provide our students the opportunity to take their skills out into the community and discuss the issues of the day with decision makers and practitioners in and around Washington.

 Drones: Escape Velocity Tech Conference

-WUDL students Michelle Njoku, Ernest Ntangu, and Jonathan Collins of DuVal High School faced Assiata Kamagate, Marques Anderson, and Iyonna Calloway of Fredrick Douglas High School in front of a packed crowd of tech enthusiasts and entrepreneurs to discuss drone technology.
-Sparked by the construction of Amazon's HQ2 in the D.C. area, the debate covered issues from military usage to commercial deliveries and international law ramifications of the emerging technology.
+WUDL students took their talents to Escape Velocity's Tech Conference in 2018.
+In front of a packed crowd of tech enthusiasts and entrepreneurs, the teams discussed drone technology, inspired by the news of Amazon's HQ2 in the D.C. area, the debate covered issues from military usage to commercial deliveries and international law ramifications of the emerging technology.
+Using a 3 student format, the event featured students from DuVal (Collins, Njoku, and Ntangu), and Frederick Douglas (Anderson, Calloway, and Kamagate).

 The Atlantic's 5th Annual Education Policy Summit